-- physical assault (hitting, pushing, or shoving),
+- Physical assault (hitting, pushing, or shoving),

-- sexual abuse (unwanted or forced sexual activity)
+- Sexual abuse (unwanted or forced sexual activity)

 Domestic violence most often refers to violence between spouses but can also include cohabitants and non-married intimate partners.

 If you have been accused of domestic violence, you must know how serious the charge is.
-At the Law Offices of Thomas F. Mueller, with our almost forty years of legal experience, our criminal attorneys have the ability to face the prosecution head on and prove your side of the story.
+At the Law Office of Thomas F. Mueller, with our almost forty years of legal experience, our criminal attorneys have the ability to face the prosecution head on and prove your side of the story.
 It may be possible to get counseling instead of jail time or even have your charges dropped altogether.
 An experienced lawyer at our firm will investigate every aspect of your case and get the best possible resolution for you.
 Get your free case analysis from our legal team today!